The Future of Film Promotion Series (Movie Marketing Case Study).

 Facebook did not return the movie id of the films sold.
 So the only way we can correlate is by looking at the logs in GA to find our UTM tags.
 We need further development here to get around these limitations.

-Being able to calculate what you spend and calculate the outcome is a huge step in any advertising scenario.
+Being able to calculate what you spend on your film marketing campaigns and calculate the outcome is a huge step in any advertising scenario.
 We have succeeded early on in these trials to show a positive ROI just on the online ticket sales.
 When we add further attributions such as concessions sales data and walk-ins i.e. people seeing the ad and buying the ticket directly at the box office this sales revenue increases dramatically.
 This strongly suggests that cinemas are missing the low hanging fruit by not setting up advertising that target audiences based on how they interact with the website and ticketing.

 If you would like to know more CONTACT US